DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 ## Special Credit
 Rinbro for the japanese coat of arms, with the authorization of the [Shogunate](https://steamcommunity.com/sharedfiles/filedetails/?id=2253278582) mod's lead dev FUN.
+Kefir for the Japanese-style buildings & unit models